How is The Gardens responding to the COVID-19 pandemic?

 Can we bring food and drink for a picnic during your regular hours?

 Yes, you are allowed to bring food and non-alcoholic drinks into The Gardens for picnics or personal enjoyment.
 No grilling or small grills allowed.
+Please note that this is for daily open hours only.
+Special events such as concerts have separate guidelines.

 What are your event, class, and camp refund policies?